valdiney/chat/README.md

-# chat
+# MerdoChat
-Trying to create a simle chat with js and Google Firebase
+Trying to create a simple chat with JS and Google Firebase